an1mehacker/SR-Economy-Simulator/README.md

 - Add random events where prices change
 - Add some kind of supply chains where to produce certain goods you need others
 - Item grouping by price, place of origin and quality.
+- Proceduarely generate markets based on several factors like culture, political system and population

 Market:
   A Market is a collection of corporations and individuals (Economy Entities) that are part of a single Planet or Space Station.